 Recommended Articles

-This has been a guide to Post Closing Trial Balance.
+This article has been a guide to Post Closing Trial Balance.
 Here we discuss the format of the Post-Closing Trial Balance (account number, account description, debit, credit) and its examples.
-You can learn more about from the following articles –
+You can learn more about it from the following articles –